AubsUK/aubs-blocklist-importer/README.md

 # Information
 |[Back to top](#aubs-blocklist-importer)|<br/><br/>
-This is a simple blocklist import script that works with single IPv4 addresses (no ranges or IPv6 support yet).
+This is a simple blocklist import script that works with single IPv4 addresses (no ranges or IPv6 support yet)
 - Runs automatically (via Cron)
 - Imports a list of IPs to block from a URL text file
 - Strips out anything non-IPv4 related